 Date Written: October 21, 2021

-The recent rise of Machine Learning (ML) has been leveraged by operations management researchers to provide new solutions to operational problems.
-As other ML applications, these solutions rely on model selection, which is typically done by evaluating certain metrics on models separately and selecting the model whose evaluations (accuracy-related loss and/or some interpretability measures) are optimal.
-However, empirical evidence suggests that often in practice multiple models attain competitive results.
-Therefore, while models' overall performance could be similar, the models could operate quite differently.
-This results in an implicit tradeoff in models' performance throughout the feature space whom resolving requires new model selection tools.
+The recent rise of machine learning (ML) has been leveraged by practitioners and researchers to provide new solutions to an ever growing number of business problems.
+As with other ML applications, these solutions rely on model selection, which is typically achieved by evaluating certain metrics on models separately and selecting the model whose evaluations (i.e., accuracy-related loss and/or certain interpretability measures) are optimal.
+However, empirical evidence suggests that, in practice, multiple models often attain competitive results.
+Therefore, while models' overall performance could be similar, they could operate quite differently.
+This results in an implicit tradeoff in models' performance throughout the feature space which resolving requires new model selection tools.

-This paper aims to study methods for comparing predictive models in an interpretable manner in order to expose this tradeoff, which characterizes model selection problems.
-To this end, we propose various methods that synthesize ideas from supervised learning, unsupervised learning, dimensionality reduction, and visualization, and demonstrate how they can be used to inform the model selection process.
-Using various datasets and a simple Python interface that we developed, we demonstrate how practitioners and researchers could benefit from applying these approaches to better understand the broader impact of their model selection choices.
+This paper explores methods for comparing predictive models in an interpretable manner to uncover the tradeoff and help resolve it.
+To this end, we propose various methods that synthesize ideas from supervised learning, unsupervised learning, dimensionality reduction, and visualization to demonstrate how they can be used to inform model developers about the model selection process.
+Using various datasets and a simple Python interface, we demonstrate how practitioners and researchers could benefit from applying these approaches to better understand the broader impact of their model selection choices.

 Keywords: Model selection, Interpretability, Machine learning, Visualization